Network Policy Server Best Practices

 Following are the best practices for reducing security issues.

-When you are administering a NPS server remotely, do not send sensitive or confidential data (for example, shared secrets or passwords) over the network in plaintext.
-There are two recommended methods for remote administration of NPS servers:
+When you are administering a NPS remotely, do not send sensitive or confidential data (for example, shared secrets or passwords) over the network in plaintext.
+There are two recommended methods for remote administration of NPSs:

 You can install Remote Server Administration Tools for Windows 10 only on the full release of Windows 10 Professional or Windows 10 Enterprise.

 For more information about NPS, see Network Policy Server (NPS).